The Journal of a Voyage to Lisbon: A magistrate on probation

 Nathalie Bernard argues that Henry Fielding's experiences as a magistrate and journalist significantly impacted his later work.
 However, she contends that the references to food in the narrative appear more driven by personal obsession than by the public interest that the text claims to address.

 Fielding’s experience as a judge is evident in his Diary, where he offers advice to lawmakers, positioning himself as a monitor who highlights faults and informs on duties.
 This reflects his earlier role in publications like the Jacobite's Journal and The Covent-Garden Journal, where he acted as a "censor" in the tradition of Joseph Addison and Richard Steele, aiming to correct societal behaviors.
 In this work, he shifts from satire to propose measures aimed at addressing the issues created by the wealthy elite who contribute to public hardship.

 The connection between the magistrate and the author conscious of writing his last book is preserved: right to the end, Fielding wanted to make himself useful; as he writes not without gravity, "I have scattered my various remarks throughout this journey, rather satisfied to end my life as I have probably lost it, in the service of my country".

 The twists and turns of irony

-Fielding's Journal, even in its most solemn moments, follows an almost uninterrupted ironic thread that takes many forms.
+Fielding's Journal follows an almost uninterrupted ironic thread that takes many forms.